Deep learning models are notorious for their appetite for data. The more data you can give them, the better they perform.

 By generating new data, you can artificially increase the size of your dataset and give your deep learning model more data to work with.

-These lecture notes on deep learning are a great starting point to learning more about data augmentation.
+These lecture notes on deep learning are a great starting point for learning more about data augmentation.

 4. Use autoencoders